List of modern great powers: France (1214–)

-France kept its status through the modern era, as a dominant empire possessing many colonies in various locations around the world.
+France maintained its status throughout the modern era as a dominant empire with numerous colonies around the world.
 The French colonial empire is the set of territories outside Europe that were under French rule primarily from the 16th century to the late 1960s (some see the French control of places such as New Caledonia as a continuation of that colonial empire).
-The first French colonial empire reached its peak in 1680 at over 10000000 km2, which at the time, was the second largest in the world behind the Spanish Empire.
-In the 19th and 20th centuries, the colonial empire of France was the second-largest in the world behind the British Empire.
-At its height in the 1920s and 1930s, including metropolitan France, the total amount of land under French sovereignty reached 13500000 km2 at the time, which represented 10% of the Earth's total land area.
+The first French colonial empire reached its peak in 1680, with over 10000000 km2 of territory, which at the time was the second-largest in the world, behind the Spanish Empire.
+In the 19th and 20th centuries, the French colonial empire was the second-largest in the world, behind the British Empire.
+At its height in the 1920s and 1930s, including metropolitan France, the total area under French sovereignty reached 13500000 km2, representing 10% of Earth's total land area.
 The total area of the French colonial empire, with the first (mainly in the Americas and Asia) and second (mainly in Africa and Asia), combined, reached 24,000,000 km2 (9,300,000 sq mi), the second-largest ever overall.

-France began to establish colonies in North America, the Caribbean and India, following Spanish and Portuguese successes during the Age of Discovery, in rivalry with Britain for supremacy.
-A series of wars with Britain during the 18th and early 19th centuries, which France lost, ended its colonial ambitions on these continents, and with it what some historians term the "first" French colonial empire.
-In the 19th century, France established a new empire in Africa and South East Asia.
-Some of these colonies lasted beyond the Second World War, and were integrated into France proper as overseas territories.
+France began to establish colonies in North America, the Caribbean, and India, following Spanish and Portuguese successes during the Age of Discovery, in rivalry with Britain for supremacy.
+A series of wars with Britain during the 18th and early 19th centuries, which France lost, ended its colonial ambitions on these continents and, with them, what some historians term the "first" French colonial empire.
+In the 19th century, France established a new empire in Africa and Southeast Asia.
+Some of these colonies lasted beyond the Second World War and were integrated into France proper as overseas territories.

 United Kingdom (1588–)

 British Empire, 1600–present.
-By 1920 it had become the largest empire in history, constituting approximately 25% of the world's surface and 25% of the world's people.
+By 1920, it had become the largest empire in history, comprising approximately 25% of the world's land area and 25% of its population.